Essential business documents for UK aestheticians in 2026

 - move completed appointments into the finance record

 Those same records also support the finance rhythm behind Making Tax Digital.
-For an Aesthetician business, when the customer record, receipts for products and disposables and room hire, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.
+For an aesthetician business, when the customer record, receipts for products and disposables and room hire, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.

 What to keep digital